sample-accelerators/java-functions-accelerator/DEPLOYING.md

 ## Building your function

-You can build your function using our provided builder, which already includes buildpacks and an invoker layer.
+You can build your function using our provided builder, which already includes buildpacks and an invoker layer:

-To do so, you can run this command from the `src/` directory, where `func.py` exists.
 ```
-pack build my-python-fn --path . --builder ghcr.io/vmware-tanzu/function-buildpacks-for-knative/functions-builder:0.0.8
+pack build my-java-fn --path . --builder ghcr.io/vmware-tanzu/function-buildpacks-for-knative/functions-builder:0.0.8
 ```
-Where `my-python-fn` is the name of your runnable function image, later used by Docker.
+Where `my-java-fn` is the name of your runnable function image, later used by Docker.

 ## Local Deployment